- Video length: 2:18.

 Four buffers are selected on the map.
 The number is confirmed by the message in the lower right corner of the map view.

-It may not surprise you that two of the selected buffers lie in areas where Nassella tussock is prevalent.
-But what about the other two?
-Do the four selected buffers have a geographic relationship that sets them apart from the others?
+Two of the selected buffers are in areas where Nassella tussock is prevalent and two are not.
+This raises the question whether the four selected buffers have a geographic relationship that sets them apart from the others.

 - In the Contents pane, turn on the Roads layer and expand it.